chriskonnertz/translation-factory/README.md

 ## Current State

 This is an MVP (minimum viable product).
 The code quality is okay, but for sure it is not great.
 There is a lot of space for refactoring.
-This will happen if it turns out that this package actually meets someones needs.
+Refactoring will be done if it turns out that this package actually meets someones needs.

 ## FAQ

 * **Does this also work with Laravel 5.4?** Maybe.
 Not tested, though.
-And you have to register the `TranslationFactoryServiceProvider`.
+You would have to register the `TranslationFactoryServiceProvider`.
 * **Which languages can be auto-translated?** Here is a list: [Link](https://github.com/chriskonnertz/DeepLy#supported-languages)
 * **Should I use [barryvdh/laravel-translation-manager](https://github.com/barryvdh/laravel-translation-manager)?**
 LTM offers some features that help to handle translations, for example finding translations that are missing in the